balefrost/preppy.js/readme.md

 var cachedP = preppy.promise(p);
 ```

-As mentioned above Multiple callbacks can be registered with a single promise.
+As mentioned above, multiple callbacks can be registered with a single promise.
 In the following code, even though `run` is called multiple times, the underlying ajaxGet will only be started once.

 ```javascript
 cachedP.run(function(value) {